-405 Attorney Not of Record [R-11]
+405 Attorney Not of Record

 Papers may be filed in patent applications by registered attorneys or agents not of record under 37 CFR 1.34(a).
 Filing of such papers is considered to be a representation that the attorney or agent is authorized to act in a representative capacity on behalf of applicant.
 However, interviews with a registered attorney or agent not of record will be conducted only on the basis of information and files supplied by the attorney or agent in view of 35 U.S.C.
-122. >Powers of attorney and documents granting access may not be signed by an attorney or agent not of record.<
+122.

-406 Death of Attorney [R-11]
+406 Death of Attorney